stigsanek/python-project-52/README.md

 For the application to work, you need to create a file `.env` in the root of the project.
-Then open the file and set any value for the `SECRET_KEY="your_key"` If you want to enable debug mode, then set for the `DEBUG=1`.
+Then open the file and set any value for the `SECRET_KEY="your_key"` If you want to enable debug mode, then set for the `DEBUG=True`.

 ### Migrations